naimo84/node-red-contrib-elasticsearch/README.md

 > Node-RED is a tool for wiring together hardware devices, APIs and online services in new and interesting ways.

+The initial purpose for this module is to do some alerting with the free/basic version of elasticsearch, because kibana altering, with more options as writing to another index, is only part of the gold and above versions.
+I was trying to use the great elastalert also, but for me it was not working as expected.
+So I decided to implement this node-red module.
+I know that there are many others out there, unfortunately also not what I was looking for.
+So, here it is: @naimo84/node-red-contrib-elasticsearch

+The inital version has only some basic features.
+For more idea, please open an issue on github.

 ## :question: Get Help

  For bug reports and feature requests, open issues. :bug: